Harry-kp/cheggpy/README.md

 Refer to the ```quickstart.py``` file for a quick start guide.

-## Documentation 📚

-For detailed usage instructions and API reference, please refer to the [documentation](https://github.com/Harry-kp/cheggpy).

 ## Contributing 🤝

 Contributions are welcome!
 Please feel free to open issues or pull requests for any improvements or features you'd like to see.